Zimbabwe default flag

 Interference in Internal Governance

-The PVO Act grants the Minister of Public Service, Labour and Social Welfare extensive powers to interfere in the internal governance of PVOs.
-Under Section 21, the Minister may suspend any or all members of a PVO’s Executive Committee if the organization is deemed to have failed to comply with its objectives or constitution, engaged in maladministration or illegal activities, or if it is considered “necessary or desirable to do so in the public interest.”
-Suspensions are announced by notice in the government gazette and may be amended or revoked at the Minister’s discretion.
+The PVO Act grants the Minister of Public Service, Labour, and Social Welfare extensive powers to interfere in the internal governance of PVOs.
+Under Section 21, the Minister may apply to the High Court to appoint one or more trustees to run the affairs of the organization for up to 60 days, and to suspend any or all members of a PVO’s Executive Committee if the organization is deemed to have failed to comply with its objectives or constitution, engaged in maladministration or illegal activities, or if it is considered “necessary or desirable to do so in the public interest.”
+While the High Court is deciding on the application to appoint trustees, the Minister may appoint one or more provisional trustees who will have the same powers as the Executive Committee.
+Any decision that the provisional trustees make will not be invalidated if the High Court ultimately refuses to appoint the Minister’s suggested trustees.

 Inspections